-The study team found it was possible to give an individual increased targeted dose of radiotherapy.
+- if it was practical to give an individual targeted dose of radiotherapy

 - 2 people had standard radiotherapy instead of the targeted radiotherapy, this was due to the size of their cancer